marinakolova/OfficeBoard/README.md

 Web application for office communication - interactive web board for sharing important messages from managers and supervisors to their teams.

-:dart:  My project for the Angular course at SoftUni.
-(August 2021)

 ## :hammer_and_pick: Built With

 - ASP.NET Core 5.0 for back-end.